callmevg/teleprompter/README.md

 ## Getting Started

 1. Open index.html in any modern web browser
-2. Type or paste your script into the text area
+2. Type or paste your script into the text area, or drag and drop a supported file
 3. Adjust appearance settings in the sidebar
 4. Click 'Start' to begin the teleprompter
 5. Use the space bar to pause/resume as needed